Privacy Policy

 RIGHT TO WITHDRAW CONSENT

-In the circumstance where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
+If you have provided your consent for the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact dpo@trustcyprusinsurance.com.
-Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.
-It is also noted that the processing based on the consent carried out prior to the withdrawal will remain lawful.
+Upon receiving notification of your withdrawal of consent, we will cease processing your information for the purpose or purposes you originally agreed to, unless we have any other legitimate basis for doing so in accordance with the law.
+It is also noted that any processing based on consent carried out prior to the withdrawal will remain lawful.

-In some occasions withdrawing or not providing your consent will have an impact on us for continuing the performance of an insurance contract, in particular those insurance policies that require your disclosure of sensitive personal information (e.g. medical insurance policies), or the processing of your claim in case you are a third party claimant given that your consent may be inextricably linked with the provision of insurance services.
+In some occasions, withdrawing or not providing your consent may impact our ability to continue performing an insurance policy, especially those requiring the disclosure of sensitive personal information (e.g. medical insurance policies), or the processing of claims if you are a third-party claimant, given that your consent may be inextricably linked with the provision of insurance services.

 DATA PROTECTION OFFICER

-You have the right to make a complaint at any time to the Data Protection Commissioner’s Office, the Republic of Cyprus’ supervisory authority, for data protection issues.
+You have the right to lodge a complaint at any time with the Office of the Commissioner for Personal Data Protection, the supervisory authority in the Republic of Cyprus for data protection issues.

 Tel.: +357 22 818 456